 So now we have a description; let's talk about errors:

 - A chief impetus for this idea, Atwill says , was that he could not conceive of how Judaism could produce two movements so diametrically opposed as the warlike Sicarii and the "peace"-advocting Jesus.

 Atwill's conception, unfortunately, lacks a certain perspective; one may as well ask how early 20th century African-American society could have produced both a Malcolm X and a Martin Luther King.

 The clue missed is that Jesus' message was not one of peace, but of a sword, as he himself said -- the Gospel message undermined the values then held current, via subtle influence rather than direct force as the Sicarii preferred.
-If Atwill cannot see that Jesus' message was not indeed, at its core, hostile to Roman authority and society in terms of the components it offered, then he needs to do some more research (see here).
+If Atwill cannot see that Jesus' message was not indeed, at its core, hostile to Roman php and society in terms of the components it offered, then he needs to do some more research (see here).

 - Furthermore, it is clear that Atwill fails on the point of ancient social psychology.
 He supposes that Jesus was invented to attract militaristic, messianic Jews; yet the figure of Jesus is precisely what a dedicated Sicarii would least follow.
 Jesus would be regarded as being as far out of the ingroup as could be conceived; he would even be taken by the Sicarii as a disgrace to YHWH.

 Indeed, Atwill openly contradicts himself, for he claims he cannot see how Judaism could produce such diametric opposites, yet he argues that Christianity was built to make these opposites attract.
 He supposes, in other words, that Judaism would not produce such a group; but he hypothesizes that Jews then converted to such a group.